aspose-html/Aspose.HTML-Documentation/content/net/tutorial/what-is-html-dom/_index.md

 ### **How HTML DOM defines HTML elements as objects?**

 The DOM defines HTML elements as objects by providing a set of properties and methods that can be used to access and manipulate them.
-Aspose.HTML for .NET provides a set of classes and methods that allow you to access and manipulate the HTML DOM in C# and other .NET languages.
+Aspose.HTML for .NET provides a set of classes and methods that allow you to access and manipulate the HTML DOM in C#.
 You can use the [HTMLDocument](https://reference.aspose.com/html/net/aspose.html/htmldocument/) class to load and parse an HTML document.
 For example, you can use the following code to load an HTML file and access the `<body>` element of the document:

 {{< highlight java >}}
 using Aspose.Html;